-A study in Zimbabwe have indicated that illiteracy, poor or bad attitudes of farmers on dangers of pesticides contributed to higher levels of dichlorvos in vegetables in Zimbabwe [13] and such could be a similar trend happening at Dawanau market in Kano State.
-Higher dosages of Dichlovos are being used irrespective of the recommended dosage in grains storage in the sub Saharan Africa especially in Dawanau grains Market each year as both farmers and traders alike await better prices.
+A study in Zimbabwe have indicated that illiteracy, poor or bad attitudes of farmers on dangers of pesticides contributed to higher levels of dichlorvos in vegetables in Zimbabwe [17] and such could be a similar trend happening at Dawanau market in Kano State.
+Higher dosages

+Fig. 1.
+Chromatogram of the dichlovos protected cowpea grains of Dichlovos are being used irrespective of the recommended dosage in grains storage in the sub Saharan Africa especially in Dawanau grains Market each year as both farmers and traders alike await better prices.
 It is equally a common practice that calendar application of such pesticides are widely practiced by both farmers and traders, this particular practice is capable of increasing pesticide residue accumulation in such stored grains [2].
 The grain traders/merchants are directly mixing grains with higher dosages of chemical insecticides in order to have maximum and long term protection against insect pest damage.
 The detected levels of dichlorvos on the treated cowpea grain could be due to shortening of the recommended withdrawal period, which is the minimum time one must wait between pesticide application and usage by the ultimate consumers of any insecticide treated commodity.
-Organophosphorous pesticides are widely applied in agriculture because their degradation elsewhere is known to be rapid [17].
+Organophosphorous pesticides are widely applied in agriculture because their degradation elsewhere is known to be rapid [18].
 However, in this study Dichlovos is said to persist for six months after application.
 This could be attributed to the higher dosage of the pesticide applied.